ciena-frost/ember-frost-core/docs/frost-link.md

 |  |  | `large` | large size link |
 | `tabindex` | `string` | `<tabindex-value>` | the tabindex value |

+## Testing with ember-hook
+The link component is accessible using ember-hook:
+* Top level hook - `$hook('<hook-name>')`

+## Spread attributes
+The link component use ember-spread to `spread` a property object against the top level of the component.

 ## Examples